Language & integration

 The FHS head office is located in Noordwijkerhout, which besides being in the Randstad is also in the middle of the Bollenstreek (bulb region), from mid-April to mid-May there are fields full of beautiful colorful flowers in this region.
 Many of our employees work and live in the Bollenstreek.

 The Keukenhof flower park is also located in the bollenstreek.
-The Keukenhof is only open for three months every year.
-During these three months, more than one million people visit the park.
+The Keukenhof is only open for three months each year.
+In these three months, more than a million people visit the park.
 Do you want to visit the park?
-Purchasing entrance tickets in advance is recommended and keep in mind that certain days can be very busy.
+Purchasing entrance tickets in advance is recommended, and keep in mind that it can be very busy on certain days.
 More information can be found at: www.keukenhof.nl

 Tip: During the months when the flowers are in bloom, it is wonderful to take a bike ride in the region.

-The Netherlands is a monarchy, which means we have a royal family.
-The King's birthday is celebrated on April 27.
-Koningsdag is always a big party in the Netherlands, everyone dresses in orange and there is a variety of parties and festivities.
-Most businesses are closed on this day.
+The Netherlands is a monarchy, which means that we have a royal family.
+On April 27, the king's birthday is celebrated.
+King's Day is always a big party in the Netherlands, everyone dresses in orange and there is a diversity of parties and festivities.
+Most companies are closed on this day.

 Typical Dutch food & snacks

-Holland has many foods and snacks that are typically Dutch.
-Below is a list of things you really should try once when you are in the Netherlands:
+The Netherlands has a lot of food and snacks that are typically Dutch.
+Below is a list of things that you should try at least once when you are in the Netherlands:

-Dutch cheese is probably different from what you are used to.
+Dutch cheese is probably different than you are used to.
 The Netherlands has many types of cheeses.
-With the most famous names being Gouda cheese and Edammer.
-Many types of cheese can be found in supermarkets.
-But the Netherlands also owns numerous real cheese stores.
+The most famous names are Gouda cheese and Edam cheese.
+Many types of cheese can be found in the supermarket.
+But the Netherlands also has many real cheese shops. - Pancakes & Poffertjes

-You may be familiar with "Pancakes.
-Dutch people love these.
+You may be familiar with 'Pancakes'.
+Dutch people love them.
 This is often eaten as an evening meal, with (powdered) sugar, syrup, apple or of course cheese.
 Poffertjes are a kind of mini pancakes, often eaten with powdered sugar and butter.

-The Dutch are real sauce eaters, so also with fries, like to have mayonnaise.
-This should not be missing when you are in the Netherlands.
-The Dutch also call this a "Patatje met."
+Dutch people really love sauces, so also with fries, preferably with mayonnaise.
+This should not be missed when you are in the Netherlands.
+Dutch people also call this a "Patatje met"

 Peanut sauce is also widely eaten in the Netherlands.
-It has its origin in the former colony of the Netherlands in Indonesia.
-It is a kind of paste of ground peanuts.
-Very tasty with satay, therefore also called satay sauce.
+It originates from the former colony of the Netherlands in Indonesia.
+It is a kind of paste made from ground peanuts.
+Very tasty with satay, therefore also called satay sauce. - Dutch fried snacks

-The kroket, bitterbal and frikandel are real Dutch snacks, which you can order in a snack bar.
+The kroket, bitterbal and frikandel are real Dutch snacks that you can order in a snack bar.
 The kroket is a ragout ball of beef rolled in breadcrumbs.
 The bitterbal is a small round ball that is eaten in one or two bites.
 Both snacks are delicious with mustard.
-The frikandel, on the other hand, is a bar of different kinds of meat.
-The frikandel special is a version with mayonnaise, curry and onions.
+The frikandel, on the other hand, is a stick of different types of meat.
+The frikandel speciaal is a variant with mayonnaise, curry and onions.

-Hagelslag is a spread made up of all the tiny chocolate granules.
-The name was coined because it looks like sprinkles.
+Hagelslag is a sandwich topping that consists of small chocolate sprinkles.
+The name was invented because it looks like hail. - Beschuit with muisjes

 Both beschuit and muisjes are typically Dutch.
-Beschuit is a kind of very dry form of bread, it is similar to toasted bread,.
-Muisjes are a sandwich filling in the form of small balls, made of anise seeds and coated with pink, blue or a white sugar layer.
-This is often served in honor of the birth of a baby.
+Beschuit is a kind of very dry form of bread, it is similar to toast.
+Muisjes are a sandwich topping in the form of small balls, made of anise seeds and coated with a pink, blue or white sugar layer.
+This is often served in honor of the birth of a child.
 Pink for a girl, blue for a boy.

 During the winter months, oliebollen are sold in the Netherlands.
-Many places have "oliebollenkramen" then.
+In many places there are then "oliebollen stalls".
 It is a spherical fried dough ball, very tasty with powdered sugar.
 Traditionally, these are eaten on New Year's Eve.

-They are also originally called syrup waffle.
-It consists of two round dough wafers with a diamond pattern.
-Between them is a sweet syrup.
+They are originally also called syrup waffles.
+It consists of two round dough waffles with a diamond pattern.
+In between there is a sweet syrup.

 Some more facts: